About This Episode

 Cristi:

 If it doesn’t, nothing will.
-If a year from now major newsrooms like the New York Times and [Booker 00:49:29] and organization… and NPR.
-Organizations that we rely on to tell the stories are still 75 to 80% white, which all three of us currently are, then they’re never going to change.
+If a year from now major newsrooms like the New York Times and NPR, organizations that we rely on to tell the stories, are still 75 to 80% white, which they currently are, then they’re never going to change.
 They have sent a clear message that actually diversity is not important to us.
 I mean, I’m almost [inaudible 00:49:49] old and for the last 20 years that I’ve been a working journalist, we’ve been having conversations about diversity and all of them and nothing ever really changes.

 Cristi: